 Air being partially trapped in the drain line may cause gurgling sounds at sinks.
 As this trapped air rushes past the existing standing water in the drain, a gurgling sound occurs.

-The air gets traps for several reasons.
+The air can get trapped for several reasons.
 The most common reasons are that the drain is partially clogged or there is a venting issue.

 Drain partially clogged